larispoli/immunoassay-lot-correction/README.md

 ### Phase 5.2 -- Post-Correction Validation

 **What to look for:** Reference sample CVs should decrease after correction.
 If they increase, the correction may not be appropriate.
+When Tier 2 is used, the primary reference sample's CV will be near zero by definition -- this is mathematically expected, not validation.
+The independent reference sample (if available) provides the true validation.

 ### Phase 6.4 -- Before & After Plots

-**What to look for:** Where the orange (before) and blue (after) lines diverge, the correction changed the value.
-This should align with plate or lot transitions.
+**What to look for:** Where the orange circles (before) and blue triangles (after) diverge, the correction changed the value.
+Solid lines = before, dashed lines = after.

 ## Methods Summary for Manuscript Use